Willamette Valley Wine Tour 2026: Top 10 Winieries to Visit

 Coastal Wine Trail Credit: @chehalemwines

-The winery hosts exclusive wine club parties and live music, but they can also accommodate private events.
-Either the tasting room or den provides a tranquil and peaceful setting for small groups of up to 20, and is ideal for dinner parties, intimate birthday parties, and catch-ups with friends and family.
+The winery hosts exclusive parties and live music, but they can also accommodate private events.
+Their downtown den provides a tranquil and peaceful setting that is ideal for intimate birthday parties and catch-ups with friends.

 Also Read: Dundee Oregon Wine Tasting: Top 10 Wineries To Visit